Tuesday’s analyst upgrades and downgrades

 =====

 RBC Dominion Securities analyst Robert Wetenhall downgraded Whirlpool Corp.
-(WHR-N), deeming its third-quarter financial results "disappointing" despite benefitting from foreign exchange tailwinds and an "unexpected" tax benefit.
+(WHR-N), deeming its third-quarter financial results "disappointing" despite benefiting from foreign exchange tailwinds and an "unexpected" tax benefit.

 "Three consecutive quarters in which management has cut guidance have compromised credibility and will probably weigh on the stock until the company can string together more consistent financial performance," said Mr. Wetenhall, who moved his rating to "sector perform" from "top pick."